jacobkap/asciiSetupReader/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+There is 1 reverse dependency. revdepcheck::revdep_check() returns OK for all 1.